JohnMarzulli/HangarBuddy/README.md

 **Note**: There are two pin numbering conventions for the Raspberry Pi: Pi numbering and board numbering.

 For instance GPIO25 is also known as physical pin 22.
+It is located on the edge of the PCB, in the middle of the column.

 [Raspberry Pi Pin Reference](https://learn.sparkfun.com/tutorials/raspberry-gpio/gpio-pinout) [Another Pi Pin Reference](https://forum.arduino.cc/t/raspberry-pi-gpio-pins/518283)